Blog

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays on your sidebar menu by default.
-All you need to do is configure your widget.
+The Recent Posts widget typically displays on your sidebar by default.
+All you need to do is configure the widget.

 (Recent Posts WordPress widget)

-There’s very little to configure.
-You can add a widget title, select the number of posts to display and display post dates.
-If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save
+There’s really not much to configure in this widget.
+You can add a title, select the number of posts to display and opt to display post dates.
+If you want to use the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save when done …

 (Recent Posts widget settings)